29 Things a 2000s Kid Will Never Understand

 The delight of pouring a toy into your cereal bowl

 Eating cereal was fine and all but the toy was the real draw for many previous generations of kids.
 And they were good toys!
 Sticker books, matchbox cars, small dolls—basically anything you could cover in plastic and shove in a box was fair game.
-Are you a Millennial?
-Here are the ten scents that will instantly transport you to your childhood.

 Singing along with the modem tones

 Beeeeeep….boooooop… SCREEEEEECH.
 Call it the meditation on a modem: Sitting blank-faced in front of your computer, immobile, humming along with the modem as it connected you to the world.
 That is, until your dumb brother picked up the phone line.
-Not as good a memory as these 90s tunes you loved.